beastbytes/view-latte/README.md

 #### Basic Layout & View Templates

 **Note:**
-* $this in Latte templates is the Latte template engine
+* $this in Latte templates is the Latte template
 * $view is the WebView class

 ```latte